- June. 13 2018

 You say to yourself, “Ok, I will start Monday.”
 Then Monday comes, and what do you know, your department is having a birthday cake celebration for this month’s department birthdays.

 So you tell yourself, “Alright, I will start Thursday instead.”
-Then Thursday arrives, and your friend wants to meet for lunch at that really good Italian restaurant that you both love, so you say, “Well, I will jus start next Monday instead”.
+Then Thursday arrives, and your friend wants to meet for lunch at that really good Italian restaurant that you both love, so you say, “Well, I will just start next Monday instead”.
 And the cycle continues.
+If you aren’t a “Monday” person, here are some Monday Morning Motivation tips to get you started.

-Setting measureable goals helps you to be accountable.
-By settings goals and tying dates to them you are giving yourself milestones.
+Setting measurable goals helps you to be accountable.
+By settings goals and tying dates to them, you are giving yourself milestones.
 This will allow you to measure your progress towards your end goal, which will help keep you on track to actually achieve it.

 Believe it or not, the only thing that might be worse than not having a goal, is having too many goals!
 One of my all-time favorite clients is a lady I used to work with here in Indianapolis.
 When I first started working with her, her list of goals looked something like this: Be in great shape to walk half-marathons.
 Train in Pilates twice per week.
 Take a spinning class once per week.
 Become a better golfer.
 Lose 5% bodyfat.
 Get back to pre-baby weight.
 Rehab a few minor injuries.
 Get stronger in the basic lifts.
 As you can imagine, this lead to some serious training overload!
 Don’t get me wrong, there’s nothing wrong with being a jack-of-all-trades.
 However, if you’re really serious about one goal, you need to make that your priority.
 There’s always one thing that’s more important than all the others, even if it’s only temporarily.